 Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

-Unlike the previous connector generation, this solution is explicitly designed for use within the PayPal Partner Program.
-Intershop provides this integration in the role of a PayPal technology partner, enabling merchants to onboard and use PayPal via a partner‑managed setup flow.
-Correspondingly, the connector replaces the former PayPal Service Connector 8, which relied on the legacy PayPal Classic API.
+This major version introduces a modernized connector generation based on the PayPal REST APIs for payment operations and merchant onboarding.
+It is explicitly designed for use within the PayPal Partner Program and provided by Intershop in the role of a PayPal technology partner, enabling merchants to onboard and use PayPal via a partner‑managed setup flow.

 The PPCP Connector implements Intershop’s Payment Framework and exposes the latest PayPal payment, onboarding, and account‑management capabilities for Intershop Commerce Management projects.